top of page

 Minors birth certificate example

-The DS-11 form is available online; you need to download, print, and then fill it out by hand.
-While you can also obtain the form in person, why complicate it?
+The passport application DS-11 form is available online; you need to download, print, and then fill it out by hand.
 Follow this link to download the latest copy of the form.

 Please do not sign the form until instructed by the accepting agent.
 Provide accurate information when filling out the form.
 Detailed instructions for minor passports for those under 16 can be found at this link.

 • Proof of Parental Relationship and Minor's U.S. Citizenship: Birth certificate, adoption decree, divorce/custody decree, and the child's SSN.
+Document should have both parents name on it.

 • Documents for Parents: Evidence of your immigration status or U.S. citizenship/passport, government-issued state ID or driver's license, permanent residency card or green card, etc.